ias-9/DevOps_Assignment/README.md

 1. Create a new Github repository

-2. Create a Telegram bot by messaging [@BotFather](https://web.telegram.org/#/im?p=@BotFather), typing in /newbot and following the instructions
+2. Create a Telegram bot by messaging [@BotFather](https://web.telegram.org/#/im?p=@BotFather), typing in `/newbot` and following the instructions

 3. Start the newly created bot by pressing on the link sent by @BotFather

-4. Create a YAML file in the folder .github/workflows containing instructions for Github actions to send message through the bot.
-Change the 'args' in the last line to 'message' and modify the message to my liking.
+4. Create a YAML file in the folder `.github/workflows` containing instructions for Github actions to send message through the bot.
+Change the `args:` in the last line to `message:` and modify the message to my liking.
 The instructions are as follows:
 ```yml
 name: telegram message
 on: [push]